 Gridiron football is a rough competitive sport.
 All players should always use the proper gear and make sure they are safely equipped for the game.

-EQUIPMENT FOR AMERICAN FOOTBALL: You are going to need lots of bulky padding equipment to play American Football.
+AMERICAN FOOTBALL GEAR: You need lots of bulky padding equipment to play American Football.
 The game has one of the highest rates of injury.

 Any time you watch a competition you will see the players covered in their modern day armor.

 This extra bulk of padding and accessories helps to ensure their safety during the match.